Wouldn’t it be wonderful to step up to the tee and be assured that your first shot of the day flies straight and true?

 5. Piper Golf Premium Golf Balls

-The key feature of these balls is that they enjoy a great feel and offer maximum spin in and around the green, which also enhances shot making from a distance.
+The key feature of these balls is that they enjoy a great feel and offer maximum spin in and around the green, enhancing shot-making from a distance.

-They’re probably not suitable for all recreational players, and the manufacturers themselves suggest that they should only really be used by players off seven or less!
+They’re probably not suitable for all recreational players, and the manufacturers suggest seven handicapped or fewer players should only use them!

 Let’s find out what they’re all about.